gautam-lk/gautam-lk/README.md

-# Gautam
+# Lalit Kumar Gautam, Ph.D.
-- 👋 Hi, I’m @gautam-lk
+- 👋 Hi, I’m Lalit Kumar Gautam
-- 👀 I’m interested in application of machine learning for computation biology
+- 👀 I’m interested in application of machine learning for computational biology
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on bioinformatics project to work on.
-- 📫 How to reach me ...
-This platform .
-Drop a message in the inbox.

 <!---
 gautam-lk/gautam-lk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.